 - Sores, lumps, blisters, rashes, or warts on or around your genitals.

 What will you need to do if you have an abnormal Pap test?

 You may need more tests to find out if you have an infection or to find out how severe the cell changes are.
 For example, you may need:

 - Colposcopy, a test to look at the vagina and cervix through a lighted magnifying tool.

 - An HPV test.
 Like a Pap test, an HPV test is done on a sample of cells taken from the cervix.

-- Another Pap test in 4 to 6 months.
+- Another Pap test in about 6 to 12 months.